 Every primary school child in Dennistoun has received an entry form from their teacher inviting them to identify the Moshi Monster in the window displays of various local participating local shops and businesses from Tuesday September 18th, until the morning of Wednesday 26th.
 Once completed, the entry forms are submitted back to their teacher, ready for collection by DCC on Thursday September 27th.

 Prior to the start of the Treasure Hunt, some primary school classes had contributed various pieces of artwork based on a theme of sport, in recognition of the recent Olympic and Paralympic games, and the forthcoming Glasgow 2014 Commonwealth Games.
-A winning design by Zara of Haghill Park Primary P7 was chosen as the basis for the certificate which every child taking part will receive.
+A winning design by a Haghill Park Primary P7 pupil was chosen as the basis for the certificate which every child taking part will receive.

 Prizes will also be awarded to the eagle-eyed pupils with the most correct answers on their entry form.
 There will be two prizes for each school: a £25 WHSmith voucher to the boy and the girl with the most correct answers from their school.
 If there is more than one sheet with all the answers right, the winners will be based on the tie-breaker, chosen by Dennistoun Community Council.

 We hope that everyone taking part has fun hunting for the Monsters!

 Thanks again to the local businesses for their co-operation with hosting the Monsters:

 - Duke Street: Keys Galore, Food & Fodder, Visual Impact, Joyce@Beverley’s, Florristers, Memories, Tronic IT, Little Bratz, Flower Fusion, Whitehill Dental Care, The Jewellery Box, CMF Hobbies, Rroc Shooz, and Hair By Linda.

 - Hillfoot Street: Robert Dick, and The Repairman.